Todd-D-Vance/Rat-Race/README.md

 ## Chapter 33: Touch Screen Controls

-Mobile devicies typically do not have keyboards.
+Mobile devices typically do not have keyboards.

 ## Chapter 34: More Features